njenan/tidy-git-clone/README.md

 By default TGC clones into $HOME/git and then organizes repos by host and subpath.
 For example, the git repo `https://examplegithost.com/somedomain/somerepo.git` would be cloned into the folder `$HOME/git/src/examplegithost.com/somedomain/somerepo`.

+This can be overwritten by specifiying a TIDY_GIT_HOME directory.

 # Installation
 ```